SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-04-19-straud-deOdaSide.md

 <i>STRAUD is strapped in a hospital bed.
 Lights are blaring intense in his eyes but he cannot raise his hands to block the photonic assault.</i>

-<i>Above him walks LENARD McCOY.
+<i>Above him walks LENARD TRELAINE.
 He wears a head of grey hair, but STRAUD sees the tight-lipped grimace characteristic of the DOCTOR.
 But this façade is different.
 That full head of grey hair, given artificial volume, gelled up over his skull.</i>

 ### STRAUD ###